Self-assembly in soft matter with multiple length scales

-The (red) rhombi, i.e. phase (iv), represent states where the whole system is filled by a periodic hexagonal structure with the typical spacing characteristic of the s particles, i.e. $\approx R_{\rm ss}$.
-Simultaneously, the b particles are homogeneously spread over the system.
-This region can be found for large values of $\rho_{\rm s}>\rho_{\rm s}^{\rm c}$ and for small values of $\rho_{\rm b}<\rho_{\rm b}^{\rm c}$.
-The attractive nature of the cross-interaction potential favours the orange-star states to exist down to values of $\rho_{\rm b}<\rho_{\rm b}^{\rm c}$, at which one would expect to find rhombi states if only linear instabilities are considered.
+In (iv), the system is filled by a hexagonal structure with spacing of $\approx R_{\rm ss}$.
+Simultaneously, $\rho_{\rm b}(\textbf{r})$ is uniform.
+This phase can be found for $\rho_{\rm s}>\rho_{\rm s}^{\rm c}$ and $\rho_{\rm b}<\rho_{\rm b}^{\rm c}$.
+The attractive nature of $\phi_{\rm bs}$ favours the orange-star states to exist down to values of $\rho_{\rm b}<\rho_{\rm b}^{\rm c}$, where one would expect to find rhombi states if only linear instabilities were considered.
 Cluster formation of b particles is enhanced by the attraction mediated by clusters of s particles.
-This can be explained in a manner similar to the discrepancy between the linear instability line of the s particles and the boundary between black circles and the green stars.
+This can be explained in a manner similar to the discrepancy between the linear instability line of the s particles and the boundary between dots and stars.

-Finally, the (blue) squares, phase (i), represent states in which both species are in a homogeneous state, i.e. a solution of miscible species.
-One can appreciate a slight discrepancy between the linear instability line of particles b and the boundary between the liquid state and the states in which the latter species is linearly unstable.
-This is due to finite-size effects and also to the fact that the dispersion relation does not consider the non-linear contributions to the full dynamics.
-The size of the system has been chosen randomly, thus, it might not favour hexagons with the expected lattice spacing.
-The box selects a wave number slightly different from $k_{\rm b}$.
-The linear dispersion relation in the vicinity of $k_{\rm b}$ is concave with a maximum at $\approx k_{\rm b}$ (exactly $k_{\rm b}$ at the onset of the linear instability), thus the b particles will form a cluster crystal structure for a slightly higher value of $\rho_{\rm b}$, consequently a slightly different typical spacing.

-A summary of the symmetries of $\rho_{\rm b}$ and $\rho_{\rm s}$ in the four different phases in Fig. \ref{diagram} is reported in Table~\ref{table2}.
+Finally, in phase (i) both species are uniformly distributed, i.e. a solution of miscible species.
+The slight discrepancy between the linear instability line of particles b and the boundary between the homogeneous state and the states in which the latter species is linearly unstable is due to finite-size effects and to the fact that the dispersion relation only considers the linear contributions of the dynamics.
+Furthermore, the size of the system has been chosen randomly which may lead to a wave number slightly different from $k_{\rm b}$. $\omega_{+}(k_{\rm b})$ is concave with a maximum at $k_{\rm b}$ at the onset of the instability: particles b will form clusters for a slightly different value of $\rho_{\rm b}$.
+The symmetries of $\rho_{\rm b}(\textbf{r})$ and $\rho_{\rm s}(\textbf{r})$ in the different phases are summarized in Table~\ref{table2}.
 We note that the transition between phases (ii) and (iii) is discontinuous.
-This is due to spatial symmetry breaking between these two phases.
-A comparison with particle based simulations of a polymer mixture of this phase transition is presented in the next section.
+This is due to spatial symmetry breaking between these phases.